textlint/textlint/README.md

 textlint has no default rules!!

-You can run textlint with the `--rule` or `--rulesdir` flag to specify rules, or you can just use a `.textlintrc` config file.
+You can run textlint with the `--rule` or `--rulesdir` flag to specify rules, or you can just use a `.textlintrc.json` config file.

 ```sh
 # Install textlint's rule into local directory